 In the coming year, salary raises are on the horizon for job seekers, per its 2020 General Industry Salary Budget Survey.
-The survey depicts the short-term incentive awards based on employee’s performance can stay constant in 2021.
+In addition, the survey depicts that short-term incentive awards based on employee performance can stay constant in 2021.
 Thus, performance-based wages will probably play a significant factor in increasing your salary when moving jobs, which could answer your question of what salary increase is worth switching jobs.

-Moreover, if you’re a star employee of a company, be ready to receive an average pay hike of 4.7%.
+Moreover, if you’re a company star, be ready to receive an average pay hike of 4.7%.
 On the contrary, employees with average performance can only expect a 2.8% salary increase.

 US Compensation Planning

-According to the survey by Mercer’s 2015/2016 US Compensation Planning, the expected salary increase was 3% on average in 2020.
+According to Mercer’s 2015/2016 US Compensation Planning survey, the expected salary increase was 3% on average in 2020.

 Did the news of such a small raise bother you?
 Don’t feel disheartened.
 Here is a boost to your morale—this survey finds that the most proficient employees can expect up to a 4.6% increase.